Admissibility of Stein Shrinkage for Batch Normalization in the Presence of Adversarial Attacks: Introduction

-After normalization, a learnable affine transformation is applied to preserve representational flexibility: $y_i = \gamma_i \hat{x_i} + \beta_i,$ where $\gamma_i, \beta_i$ are trainable parameters indexed by coordinates across which we compute the statistics.
+where $S_i$ is the subset of tensor elements over which the statistics are computed.
+The choice of $S_i$ defines the normalization type: BN averages over the batch and spatial positions (per channel) \citep{Ioffe-ICML15}, LayerNorm averages over channels and spatial positions (per sample) \citep{ba2016layernormalization}, InstanceNorm averages over spatial positions (per sample, per channel) \citep{ulyanov2017instancenormalizationmissingingredient}, and GroupNorm averages over spatial positions and a group of channels \citep{wu2018groupnormalization}.
+After normalization, a learnable affine transformation is applied to preserve the representational flexibility: $y_i = \gamma_i \hat{x_i} + \beta_i,$ where $\gamma_i, \beta_i$ are trainable parameters indexed by coordinates across which we compute the statistics.

-While normalization methods like LayerNorm, InstanceNorm, and GroupNorm have been introduced to mitigate batch-size dependence, BatchNorm remains a central component in many modern architectures and continues to attract interest both in theory and practice.
-A key observation is that BatchNorm estimates a large number of mean and variance values simultaneously — one pair for each channel.
-This can be naturally viewed as a multitask estimation problem: we are estimating a vector of means $\mu = (\mu_1, \dots, \mu_c)$ and variances $\sigma^2 = (\sigma^2_1, \dots \sigma^2_c)$ each based on a finite number of observations.
+Despite the development of alternatives less sensitive to batch size, BN remains widely used due to its strong empirical impact on optimization dynamics \citep{conf/nips/SanturkarTIM18} and generalization.
+A key observation is that BN estimates a large number of mean and variance values simultaneously, one pair for each channel.
+This can be naturally viewed as a multitask estimation problem: we estimate a vector of means $\mu = (\mu_1, \dots, \mu_c)$ and variances $\sigma^2 = (\sigma^2_1, \dots \sigma^2_c)$, each based on a finite number of observations.

-In such settings, James–Stein shrinkage estimators offer a statistically grounded way to improve estimation by borrowing strength across tasks — in this case, across channels.
+In such settings, JS-shrinkage estimators offer a statistically grounded way to improve estimation by sharing information across tasks, in this case, across channels (feature maps).
 The classical result suggests that when estimating multiple parameters jointly under squared loss, shrinking individual estimates toward their grand mean can reduce overall error.
-Applying this idea in the context of BatchNorm could lead to more accurate and stable normalization statistics, particularly in small batch or high variance regimes, where the empirical estimates of mean and variance are noisy and benefit from regularization.
+Applying this idea in the context of BN could lead to more accurate and stable normalization statistics, particularly in small batch or high variance regimes, where the empirical estimates of mean and variance are noisy and benefit from regularization.